RQGenerator/Brain-Squizz/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** rqgenerator RQGenerator, brain-squizz, twitter_handle, email, project_title, project_description
+*** RQGenerator RQGenerator, Brain-Squizz, twitter_handle, email, project_title, project_description
 -->

 <!-- PROJECT SHIELDS -->